 Winter quarter will focus on the economic and policy changes driving global inequality.
 Using recent books and other writings by leading economists, students will learn essential macro-economic concepts such as economy-wide supply and demand, productivity, economic growth and changes in the labor market and how they are used in understanding changes in inequality and in the economy generally.
 We will weigh the arguments for greater equality against those that claim that overall societal income and wealth, not distribution, is the real issue.

 In spring quarter we will turn to policy options for changes.
 Recent writings in political science will highlight how public opinion is—and is not—reflected in public policy and how other political forces have shaped the economy.
 We will see that formulating public policies for reducing inequality is relatively easy but passing and implementing them is extremely difficult.
 By the end of the program, students should have a basic understanding of who are the winners and who are the losers in the global economy and why we have the outcomes we have.

-Public Administration, teaching, business, social services, non-profits
+This offering will prepare you for careers and advanced study in: Public Administration, teaching, business, social services, non-profits

 - Enhanced Online Learning - This offering requires access to web-based tools, but use of these tools does not displace any face-to-face instruction.